sequentech/documentation/docs/general/reference/election-creation-json.md

 half of the screen, appearing side by side in pairs.
 And within each category, each answer will use the full width of the category.

+### Question Extra: `show_filter_field`

+- **Property name**: `show_filter_field`
+- **Type:** `Boolean`
+- **Required:** No
+- **Default:** `false`
+- **Example:** `true`

+If set to `true`, it adds a search/filter field to the left of the question title in the voting booth's candidates selection screen.
+By default, if unset, its value is `false`.

+Voters will be able to filter candidates using the search field.
+The search string can contain asterisks `*`.
+An asterisk will match zero or more characters.
+The search will only show options that partially match with the search string, either on the category, text or details of the option.
+The search ignores casing and tildes.

+For example searching with the string `john*kennedy` on the text `Sir John F. Kennedy Jr` will be a partial match, whereas if the search string was `John Kennedy` the search wouldn't match at all.

+If there's a partial match with the category, all options within the category will be shown.
+The results of the search will always be shown in one column, regardless of the column configuration for the question.

 ## WriteInConfig Object

 The JSON object type describes the Write-In configuration in a question.
 It used inside the